pintomatthew15/CounterHackNotes/Counter_Hack_Reloaded_Notes/Chapter 7. Phase 3_ Gaining Access Using Applicati.md

 - In this way, the attacker usurps the legitimate user's session ID, a process sometimes referred to as session cloning.
 - As far as the application is concerned, the attacker becomes the other user.

-Applications can't use IP addresses to determine who has the accurate session ID because IP addresses can change in the middle of the session or the user might be using a single proxy or many-to-one dynmaic NAT device, which maps multiple hosts to one IP address.
+Applications can't use IP addresses to determine who has the accurate session ID because IP addresses can change in the middle of the session or the user might be using a single proxy or many-to-one dynamic NAT device, which maps multiple hosts to one IP address.

 An application with predictable session credentials allows an attacker to do anything a legitimate user can do.

 To perform this kind of attack, the bad guy first needs to determine another user's session ID.
 To accomplish this, the attacker logs in to the application using a legitimate account assigned to the attacker, and observes the session ID assigned to that session.
 - The attacker looks at how long the session ID is and the types of characters (numeric, alphabetic, or others) that make it up.
-- The attacker then writes a script to log in again, and again, gathering hundreds of sessoin IDs to determine how they change over time or to see if they are related in any way to the user ID.
+- The attacker then writes a script to log in again, and again, gathering hundreds of session IDs to determine how they change over time or to see if they are related in any way to the user ID.
 - Then, applying some statistical analysis to the sampled session IDs, the attacker attempts to predict session IDs that belong to other users.

 So how does an attacker actually manipulate the session ID?